 Using a variety of surgical procedures, the grafts are placed to repair or reinforce damaged tissue.
 Once in place, the graft provides a scaffold-like structure that allows the body to restore itself.
 Over time, the graft is remodeled into fully vascularized tissue and becomes as strong as the patient's own tissue.

-The products are used in hernia repair, fistula repair, plastic surgery, staple line reinforcement, continence restoration, Peyronie's disease, dural repair and pelvic floor repair.
+The products are used in hernia repair, fistula repair, plastic surgery, staple line reinforcement, Peyronie's disease and dural repair.
 A sister product, OASIS® Wound Matrix, is used to treat disease-induced skin ulcers, burns and pressure sores.

 Together with a network of research scientists and medical practitioners, CBI is identifying the medical needs most compatible with ECM technology and is developing products to meet those needs.